ryandotsmith/l2met/readme.md

 $ curl http://your-token@l2met.net/metrics?name=db.get&resolution=60&units=ms&limit=1&offset=1
 ```

 Depending on the resolution of the drain, you will get the last bucket offset by one.
 The offset implies that you are reading the previous bucket with respect to time.
-For instance, you your resolution is 60 (1 minute) then an offset of 1 will produce the last minute's bucket.
+For instance, if your resolution is 60 (1 minute) then an offset of 1 will produce the last minute's bucket.

 #### Metric Assertion